venomio5/Venomio-Probabilistic-Football-Model/docs/README.md

 ### Card and Foul Simulation
 For each minute:
 - Probabilistically determine if foul occurs by accounting the referee and both teams.
+(Averages)

 If a foul occurs:
 - Referee-specific probabilistically determine: Yellow Card or Red Card